Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 ### Terrain not saving / not up to date / not showing

-This issue happened a few times and had various causes so if the checks mentionned before don't help:
+This issue happened a few times and had various causes so if the checks mentioned before don't help:

 - Check the contents of your terrain's data folder.
 It must contain a `.hterrain` file and a few textures.
 - If they are present, make sure Godot has imported those textures.
 If it didn't, unfocus the editor, and focus it back (you should see a short progress bar as it does it)